adrianlita/academic/oop/README.md

   * base constructors and destructor
   * outputing to ostream
   * perimeter calculation function
-  * pure virtual function for area
+  * pure virtual function for area which results in
+  * abstractization of class aPolygon

+Derived classes are:
+  * aTriangle: public aPolygon
+  * aRectangle: public aPolygon
+  * aSquare: public aRectangle

+In all the derived classes we implement extra functions, specific to those classes, but we also re-implement the Perimeter() function in order to make it as efficient as possible (and of course, in order to show how polymorphism and virtual functions work).